DETAILED ACTION

 preparing a solventless type encapsulation composition by mixing an encapsulation resin and a moisture adsorbent in a single step ([0031]: the resin composition for sealing elements, which constitute the sealing layer 3, comprises (A) a polyisobutylene resin, and (B) a hygroscopic filler; [0063]: a method for obtaining a film-like sealing layer 3 without using organic solvents, the sealing layer 3 can be obtained by melting the organic EL element encapsulation resin composition at a high temperature, extruding it using a generally known method such as a hot melt coater, and then cooling it); and

-preparing an encapsulation layer by extruding the encapsulation composition [at a temperature of 90° C. or more] ([0063]: a method for obtaining a film-like sealing layer 3 without using organic solvents, the sealing layer 3 can be obtained by melting the organic EL element encapsulation resin composition at a high temperature, extruding it using a generally known method such as a hot melt coater, and then cooling it).
+preparing an encapsulation layer by extruding the encapsulation composition [at a temperature of 135 °C or more] ([0063]: a method for obtaining a film-like sealing layer 3 without using organic solvents, the sealing layer 3 can be obtained by melting the organic EL element encapsulation resin composition at a high temperature, extruding it using a generally known method such as a hot melt coater, and then cooling it).

 Ishizaka does not specifically teach the bracketed limitation(s) as presented above, i.e.,

-Regarding claims 2 and 3, modified Ishizaka teaches the method of claim 1, but does not specifically teach that the preparing the encapsulation composition by extruding is performed at a temperature of 50° C. or more and a pressure of 5 bar or more (claim 2), or that the preparing the encapsulation layer by extruding is performed at a pressure of 5 bar or more (claim 3).
-However, through routine optimization and experimentation, it would have been obvious to one of ordinary skill in the art at the time of filing invention to determine the temperature and pressure during the mixing and extruding in order to obtain known results or a reasonable expectation of successful result of homogeneously mixing all components of the encapsulation composition by melting at least one the encapsulation resin (thus, the temperature and pressure condition should be higher than a melting condition of the resin but should be low enough not to decompose any components enclosed therein) and facilitating flowing the molten resin composition for further forming processing by extrusion.
+Regarding claim 2, modified Ishizaka teaches the method of claim 1, wherein the preparing a solventless type encapsulation composition by mixing an encapsulation resin and a moisture adsorbent in a single step is performed at a temperature of 50° C. or more (Yokose: [0073]: e.g., at 190 °C), but does not specifically teach that a pressure of 5 bar or more.
+However, through routine optimization and experimentation, it would have been obvious to one of ordinary skill in the art at the time of filing invention to determine the temperature and/or pressure during the mixing/heating/melt-kneading in order to obtain known results or a reasonable expectation of successful result of homogeneously mixing all components of the encapsulation composition by melting at least one the encapsulation resin (thus, the temperature and pressure condition should be higher than a melting condition of the resin but should be low enough not to decompose any components included therein) and facilitating flowing the molten resin composition for further forming processing by extrusion.

 Regarding claim 6, modified Ishizaka teaches the method of claim 1, wherein